kpn-dsh/dsh-sdk-platform-rs/README.md

 # Dsh-sdk-platform-rs
-This repository contains the Rust SDK for the Data Sharing Hub (DSH) platform.
+This repository contains the Rust SDK for the Data Sharing Hub (DSH) platform and some related utility crates.

 ## Dsh_sdk
 The [dsh_sdk](dsh_sdk) is a Rust library that provides a simple interface to interact with the DSH platform.
 The SDK is used to create and manage data streams, and to send data to the DSH platform.